Skip to main content

 The most common ways that you could study abroad are:

-If you study outside of the UK as part of a course you are attending at a UK University or college, you can apply for full finance from Student Finance Wales.
-If those studies are in an EU country, funding may be available through ERASMUS+.
-This may change depending on BREXIT but find out more from our UK university or college.
+• Student Finance Wales - If you study outside of the UK as part of a course you are attending at a UK University or college, you can apply for full finance

+• By completing the whole of a higher education course abroad.
 If you start and complete your course outside of the UK, you cannot apply for funding from Student Finance Wales.
 Tuition fees and the cost of living will vary widely between countries and universities.
 The total costs may be higher or lower than the costs in the UK.
+Funding options could include:

-You need to check how you will fund the cost of your time abroad very carefully:
+You need to check how you will fund the cost of your time abroad very carefully.

 Visas?
 Vaccinations?
 Medical Checks?
 Insurance?